wisp-forest/docs/docs/lavender/structures.md

 In this tutorial, we'll be creating the structure definition for the well you see in this screenshot:
 ![a stone-brick well in minecraft](../assets/lavender/well-prebuilt.png){ .docs-image }

 To get started, create a JSON file in `assets/mymod/lavender/structures` - we'll call it `well.json`, for obvious reasons.
-Then, create the two base elements of a structures definition.
+Then, create the two base elements of a structure's definition.
 If you've worked with the JSON representation of shaped recipes before, this might look familiar:

 - `keys`, object<br>
   The keys object is a mapping from single-character keys to the block(s) they represent.
 The value associated with each key must be a stringified block state - the kind of input the `/setblock` command expects.
 - `layers`, array of arrays<br>
   Each inner array of the `layers` array describes a single layer of your structure, from the bottom up.
-Each layer in turn contains a string, where each character represent a block through the mappings defined in `keys`
+Each layer in turn contains a string, where each character represents a block through the mappings defined in `keys`

 Let's start by adding all of the keys required for the well:
 ```json title="well.json"